 Each property in the City of Austin is assigned a zoning category, known as zoning districts.

 Every property in Austin has a base zoning district; most districts are based on allowed use types, but some are location-based.
 Each zoning district is represented by a code, such as CS (General Commercial Services), a use-based category, or CBD (Central Business District), a location-based category.

 There are 39 base zoning districts in Austin, that can be grouped into four different categories: Residential, Industrial, Commercial, and Special Purpose.

 Residential Zoning Districts

-And although most commercial uses are restricted in residential zoned sites, civic uses are usually allowed to accommodate for schools, churches, daycares and even agriculture.
+And although most commercial uses are restricted in residential-zoned sites, civic uses are usually allowed to accommodate schools, churches, daycares, and even agriculture.

 Industrial Zoning Districts